minio/docs/source/minio-features/bucket-versioning.rst

 Enable Bucket Versioning
 ------------------------

-Enabling bucket versioning on a MinIO deployemnt requires that the deployment have *at least* four disks.
+Enabling bucket versioning on a MinIO deployment requires that the deployment have *at least* four disks.
 Specifically, Bucket Versioning depends on :doc:`Erasure Coding </introduction/erasure-coding>`.
 For MinIO deployments that meet the disk requirements, use the :mc-cmd:`mc version enable` command to